tfcccc/fm_drive/README.md

 ## Development environment setup
-FM uses Metamod, AMX Mod X, and Orpheu to build and run plugins.
+FM uses Metamod, AMX Mod X, Orpheu, and Python to build and run plugins.

 ### Metamod
 Download (pick the binary for your operating system): http://metamod.org/